National Student Index (NSI)

 Section 78A and Schedule 1A of the Births, Deaths, and Marriages Registration Act 1995 allow us to carry out this information matching programme.

-An agreement between MoE and DIA sets out how the programme will be run.
+An agreement between the Ministry of Education and the Department of Internal Affairs sets out how the programme will be run.
 This agreement has to be lodged with the Office of the Privacy Commissioner, and will be reviewed as part of their normal function.

 Pursuant to Rule 1 of the Information Matching Rules (Schedule 5, Privacy Act 2020) we have to try and let everyone who might be affected know what's going on.
 This page is one of the ways that we are letting you know.